top of page

 Building a Better Future: Rethinking

-Data Centers in Greater Capitol Heights
+Data Centers in Prince George's County

 At Greater Capitol Heights Improvement Corporation (GCHIC), we believe data centers shouldn’t come at the expense of our neighborhoods.
 They should reflect a new model of responsible data center development—one that emphasizes responsible site selection and renewable energy sources and avoids greenfield erosion.
-And where data centers are contemplated in urban areas, they should include a mix of uses, such as affordable housing, local retail, green parks, and reliable public transit.
+Where data centers are contemplated in urban areas, they should include a mix of uses, such as affordable housing, local retail, green parks, and reliable public transit.
 These are the ingredients for the vibrant town centers our communities deserve.

 Computer Programming